pingcap/docs/tidb-cloud/data-service-get-started.md

 ## Before you begin

-> **Note:**
->
-> Data Service is available for [TiDB Serverless](/tidb-cloud/select-cluster-tier.md#tidb-serverless-beta) clusters.
-To use Data Service in TiDB Dedicated clusters, contact [TiDB Cloud Support](/tidb-cloud/tidb-cloud-support.md).

-Before creating a Data App, make sure that you have created a [TiDB Serverless](/tidb-cloud/select-cluster-tier.md#tidb-serverless-beta) or [TiDB Dedicated](/tidb-cloud/select-cluster-tier.md#tidb-dedicated) cluster.
-If you do not have one, follow the steps in [Create a TiDB Serverless cluster](/tidb-cloud/create-tidb-cluster-serverless.md) or [Create a TiDB Dedicated cluster](/tidb-cloud/create-tidb-cluster.md) to create one.
+Before creating a Data App, make sure that you have created a [TiDB Serverless](/tidb-cloud/select-cluster-tier.md#tidb-serverless-beta) cluster.
+If you do not have one, follow the steps in [Create a TiDB Serverless cluster](/tidb-cloud/create-tidb-cluster-serverless.md) to create one.

 ## Step 1.
 Create a Data App